Winning When Wet: a How To Guide

 Vortica is happy to recommend the Latitude64 T-Link shoe as having excellent water resistant properties for an extended period of time, superb grip and are very warm.
 We do however have one caveat: the very first batch of T-Links used the wrong glue, and fall apart fairly rapidly.
 They can be perfectly repaired using Shoe-Goo, or you can return them to Lat64 for a new pair, which will not fall apart.

-It may sound excessive, but I have six pairs of shoes for disc golf, and I chose which pair to wear based on the conditions.
+Shoes in General It may sound excessive, but I have six pairs of shoes for disc golf, and I chose which pair to wear based on the conditions.
 This has several advantages.
 Shoes which are not worn for anything other than disc golf last many, many times longer than shoes which are worn casually.

 So, disc golf shoes are put on just before a round begins, and taken off as soon as it ends.
 Rest your feet in flip-flops or open toed sandals with good cushioning at lunch time, and at the end of the day.
 Let your feet dry properly.
 If cold, wear other socks and shoes over lunch time, and change again before the second round.
 I can’t stress how important it is to look after your feet during a tournament.
 This comes from a guy with a left ankle which is fused solid, after ripping the foot clean off his leg, taking the shortest root down a 30-metre cliff.
 So, do as I say, not as I did. :P